Who Is at Risk for Exposure to Asbestos?

 Occupations, where workers were commonly exposed to asbestos-laden products, include:

 Drywall and sheetrock workers

 No list can be complete.
 Many victims of asbestos exposure may be far removed from contact with a hazardous workplace.
 If you believe that asbestos is the source of your medical problems, the lawyer you choose can make a significant difference in the outcome of your case.

 The legal team at David C. Thompson, P.C., has effectively litigated asbestos and mesothelioma cases since 1984.
 During that time, we have compiled vast resources that relate to the many potential sources of exposure for North Dakota residents.
 Our substantial experience investigating the facts and our deep knowledge of the local landscape in this highly technical area are clear strengths of the firm.

-If you or your loved one was recently diagnosed with any asbestos-related disease, we invite you to call our office in Grand Forks at 701-213-4916 or contact us online.
+If you or your loved one was recently diagnosed with any asbestos-related disease, we invite you to contact our office in Grand Forks.
 We represent clients throughout North Dakota and nationwide.